ralharas/crypto-price-app/README.md

 # CoinPrice Web Application

 ## Overview
-CoinPrice is a web application that displays information about various cryptocurrencies, including their prices, trends, and other relevant data.
-This application is built using Node.js, Express, EJS, and Bootstrap.
+CoinPrice is a web application that displays prices of crypto currencies in comparison to USDT.
+This project was made by the developer to demonstrate understanding of various node topics and APIs usage where Binance API was leverged to import the prices.
 ## Installation and Setup

-### Prerequisites
+## Prerequisites
 - Node.js (version 14 or above)
 - npm (version 6 or above)